Personalized therapy helped women with advanced cervical cancer

 In this early-stage trial, researchers studied nine women with metastatic cervical cancer caused by the human papillomavirus (HPV) in whom there are currently few treatment options.

 Of the nine women tested, three responded.
-One had a partial response in which the tumor shrank by nearly 40 percent, a response that lasted for three months.
-Two patients have had complete remission of their cancers that so far has lasted for 15 months in one patient and 22 months in the other.
+One had a partial response in which the tumor shrank by nearly 40 percent and two patients had complete remission of their cancers that lasted for 11 months in one patient and 18 months in the other.

 “What this means is on a very specific level is patients that have otherwise metastatic cervical cancer now have a treatment option that may in about a third of cases provide them with durable disease response,” Brentjens said.